 Fauna & Flora

-Gracefully protecting this lake is vast vegetation of Cryptomeria japonica, incense (Pittosporum undulatum), Hedychium gardneranum, among many other elements.
+Gracefully protecting this lake is the vast vegetation of Cryptomeria japonica, incense (Pittosporum undulatum), Hedychium gardneranum, among many other elements.
 These elements of its natural vegetation include holly (Illex perado ssp. azorica), laurel (Laurus azorica), and mountain grape (Vaccinium cylindraceum).
 Additional species are Azorean cedar (Juniperus brevifolia) and heather (Erica scoparia ssp. azorica), all contributing to the lake’s beauty.

 As this is a densely wooded area, it is also possible to spot some bird species.
-These include mallard ducks (Anas platyrhyncos), little egrets (Egretta garzetta), and grey herons (Ardea cinerea).
+These include mallard ducks (Anas platyrhynchos), little egrets (Egretta garzetta), and grey herons (Ardea cinerea).
 Additionally, you can see the famous Azorean buzzard (Buteo buteo rothschildi).
 Some goldfish (Carassius auratus) can also be found in the lake.

-Where to Eat Near Lagoa de Santiago
+Plan Your Visit to Lagoa de Santiago

 How to Get to Lagoa de Santiago